 Membership may be reinstated upon payment of the current annual dues and any delinquent fees or dues.

-A former member who has not paid dues for two (2) or more consecutive years is required to submit a completed application for membership under the provisions of section 4.0(C) or 4.0(D).
+A former member who has not paid dues for two (2) or more consecutive years is required to submit a completed application for membership under the provisions of Article 4.0.

-Members joining after October 1 shall have their dues prorated to September 30 of that fiscal year on a quarterly basis.
+New Members joining after October 1 shall have their dues prorated to September 30 of that fiscal year on a quarterly basis.

 Dues for all new members shall be invoiced by the Treasurer or his/her designee to the new member after membership is approved.
 Initial membership dues must be paid within 30 days of receipt of invoice or membership in the Alliance shall be suspended.